microsoft/azure_arc/docs/azure_jumpstart_arcbox/ITPro/_index.md

 weight: 2
 ---

+> **ADVISORY: An known issue affecting Azure CLI Kubernetes extensions is causing problems with automation in Jumpstart scenarios and ArcBox where the Azure CLI Kubernetes extensions are used.
+This issue will result result in incomplete or failed deployments.
+Thank you for your patience as the teams work to address the issue.**

 ## Jumpstart ArcBox for IT Pros

 ArcBox for IT Pros is a special "flavor" of ArcBox that is intended for users who want to experience Azure Arc-enabled servers capabilities in a sandbox environment.